gregwhitaker/ratpack-graphqldb-example/README.md

 Once the application has started, use [GraphQL Playground](https://github.com/graphcool/graphql-playground) to explore the API at [http://localhost:5050/graphql](http://localhost:5050/graphql).

+Please refer to the [API Documentation](API.md) for example queries.

 ## Bugs and Feedback
 For bugs, questions, and discussions please use the [Github Issues](https://github.com/gregwhitaker/ratpack-graphqldb-example/issues).